 # get clustering vector and colors names from graph

-cl <- data.frame(color=V(g)$name, cluster=V(g)$cluster, stringsAsFactors = FALSE)
+cl <- data.frame(color = V(g)$name, cluster = V(g)$cluster, stringsAsFactors = FALSE)

-# join with SPC
+# join with SPC horizons on `color` column

 # hack re-recreate colors used by plotSoilRelationGraph